 Participants

-15 participants (11 females) were recruited for the study (age: M=24.78, SD=3.68) using the same recruitment procedure as in experiment 1.
-Five participants were disqualified from the analysis, as they met two of the following predefined excluded criteria: (a) having less than 25 valid trials in each condition (N=3); and (b) showing performance lower than 70% in the main classification task (N=2; determined using a binomial test).
-An additional participant was excluded because the experiment crashed during her session.
+9 participants (7 females) were recruited for the study (age: M=23.66, SD=2.44) using the same recruitment procedure as in experiment 1.
+Five additional participants were disqualified from the analysis, as they met two of the following predefined excluded criteria: (a) having less than 25 valid trials in each condition (N=3); and (b) showing performance lower than 70% in the main classification task (N=2; determined using a binomial test).
+Another participant was excluded because the experiment crashed during her session.

 Stimuli, Apparatus and Procedure

 The methods were identical to those used in Experiment 1, besides the following differences: first, the starting point was now 35cm away from the screen and the size of the blue circle beneath each target was slightly increased so that hitting it will be easier.
 Second, here the participants completed an initial practice block that did not include a prime.
 The order of trials in this block was drawn from an additional list of trial condition and stimulus.
 Third, timing was adjusted so that movements had to start before 330ms had passed and last no longer than 430ms.
 Movement started when the finger was 2cm away from the starting point (Euclidean distance) and ended when it was 3cm away from the screen (on the Z axis).
 Late initiations and long durations were followed by a "Too late" and "Too slow" feedbacks, respectively.
 Recognition responses were given within a 7 second response window.

-Figure 2.
-Stimuli presentation order of experiment 2.
-Each trial was composed of a fixation cross (1000ms), a first mask (270ms), a second mask (30ms), a prime word (30ms), a third mask (30ms), a classification task (0-760ms, out of which the target was displayed for 500ms), a recognition task (0-7,000ms) and a PAS task (no time limit).
-The blue circles appearing on the screen are presented as markers for the subjects to know where they should touch in order to make their response.

 Exclusion criteria